 Here the first argument t is the stack level, as before.
-The second argument c is just the second argument of t to indicate that "the parameter fuga needs an additional argument".
+The second argument c is just the second argument of $\t$ 1tjgetparameter.

-For parameters that need an additional argument, one also have to execute the TEX code like
+For parameters that need an additional argument, one also have to execute the TeX code like \ltj@ddecl@array@param{fuga} to indicate that "the parameter fuga needs an additional argument".

-'''

-\ltj@decl@array@param{fuga}

-'''